zhuowei/meta-rayban-firmware-android-emulator/README.md

 - `make`
 - make a copy of the emulator image
 - take `out/output/system.img` and replace `system.img` with it
-- start the emulator with the copy of the emulator image:
+- transfer the emulator image back to macOS

-`~/Library/Android/sdk/emulator/emulator -avd Greatwhite -show-kernel -sysdir greatwhite_sim -selinux permissive -accel on -prop qemu.sf.lcd_density=160 -skin 600x600`

 ## Tips